jestjs/jest/website/blog/2018-05-29-jest-23-blazing-fast-delightful-testing.md

 ## Debug Hanging Tests

 A common issue we see on the issue tracker relates to “Jest” hanging after a test run.
 This is usually due to app code leaving handles open, preventing Jest from exiting.
-In the past, users have resorted to `—forceExit` to fix (not recommended).
+In the past, users have resorted to `--forceExit` to fix (not recommended).

 To help debug these issues, we're now detecting when Jest does not exit: